COMMUNICATION, BEHAVIOUR & ART

 Average breathing Rates

-Six breaths per minute breathing rate brings all the benefits of slow breathing, but breathing slower at five and four breaths per minute gets you there quicker.
-If you had no issues keeping up with breathing at six breaths per minute, try five or four breaths per minute by clicking here.
+Breathing at six breaths per minute provides many benefits of slow breathing, but breathing slower—at five or four breaths per minute—can help you achieve those benefits even faster.
+If you found it easy to keep up with six breaths per minute, try five or four breaths per minute by clicking here.

-Never go less than four breaths per minute as it has the reverse effect.
+Important: Never breathe slower than four breaths per minute, as it may have the opposite effect.

 Body language and Anxiety

-If you’re interested in learning more about body language and anxiety, you can read more about it here.
+If you’d like to learn more about the connection between body language and anxiety, you can read more about it here.